-250 Drugs and Ergogenic Aids in Sport and Weight Control (4, Sp) The course will evaluate drugs, nutritional supplements, and ergogenic aids that are purported to enhance human athletic performance or to promote fat and weight loss.
+250 Drugs and Ergogenic Aids in Sport and Weight Control (4, Sp) The course will evaluate drugs, nutritional supplements, and ergogenic aids that are purported to enhance human athletic performance or to promote weight and fat loss.
 Prerequisite: BISC 110L or BISC 111L or BISC 220L or BISC 221L and CHEM 105b or CHEM 115b.